AlexMontgomerie/samo/README.md

 # SAMO: Streaming Architecture Mapping Optimiser

 The SAMO framework provides a method of optimising the mapping of a Convolutional Neural Network model onto an FPGA platform for Streaming Architecture frameworks.
-Both a Simulated Annealing and Brute Force optimiser are implemented.
+Three optimisation methods: Brute-Force, Simulated Annealing and Rule-Based are implemented.
 We currently support the following frameworks:

 - [FINN](https://github.com/Xilinx/finn)
 - [HLS4ML](https://github.com/fastmachinelearning/hls4ml)